 In the event that samples are found to be positive for potentially harmful microbiological contaminants, the FDA will consider its regulatory and enforcement options, which include: encouraging a voluntary recall, ordering a mandatory recall, ordering administrative detention to prevent food from being distributed, issuing public warnings to alert consumers to the potential danger, and in the case of imported products, refusing their entry into the country and subjecting future shipments to an import alert.
 The agency will detail any enforcement action it takes in its summary report(s).

 The FDA plans to collect 1,600 cucumber samples (384 domestic, and 1,216 of international origin) under this assignment.
-As of the end of the second quarter of the fiscal year, the agency had collected 10 domestic samples (3 percent) and 342 import samples (22 percent) of the totals.
-Domestically-produced cucumbers are not in season in the United States in the winter months.
-Collection of domestic samples has accelerated, and the FDA anticipates that it will meet its collection targets.
+As of the end of FY16, the agency had collected 292 domestic samples (76 percent) and 758 import samples (62 percent) of the totals.
+The following figures summarize the interim sampling results.
+As the testing is still underway, no conclusions can be drawn at this time.

 The FDA plans to collect 1,600 hot pepper samples (320 domestic, and 1,280 of international origin) under this assignment.
-As of the end of the second quarter of the fiscal year, the agency had collected 24 domestic samples (8 percent) and 428 import samples (33 percent) of the totals.
+As of the end of FY16, the agency had collected 229 domestic samples (72 percent) and 901 import samples (70 percent) of the totals.
 The following figures summarize the interim sampling results.
 As the testing is still underway, no conclusions can be drawn at this time.

 * Upon further characterization, the bacteria were determined to be incapable of causing severe illness.